komsan-k/connected-objects/n8n/beginner/installation/README.md

-# 🚀 Installing n8n on Windows — The Cleanest & Easiest Guide
+# 🚀 Installing n8n on Windows

 This README explains **three simple ways** to install **n8n**, a powerful workflow automation tool, on a Windows machine.